 Like a physical restaurant, you should include every information customers need to know, like working hours, special offers, branding, delivery options, etc.

-You can always customise your homepage using the theme editor.
+You can always customize your homepage using the theme editor.

 Additionally, there are some pages you need to create.
 They allow your customers to have a deeper understanding of your brand and can also influence their purchases.